-We have done virtually everything there is to do in Key West, from parasailing above the coast to snorkeling and scuba diving beneath the seas.
+We have done virtually everything there is to do in Key West Florida, from parasailing above the coast to snorkeling and scuba diving beneath the seas.
 We have taken the obligatory Conch Train tour, sailed and kayaked its waterways as estuaries, browsed all the galleries and visited virtually every museum and historic site.
 (See our 2016 blog on the area).

-On a recent visit to Key West, we spent time learning more of the Key’s fascinating history.
+This time we spent time learning more of the Key’s fascinating history.

 Key West History

 Ponce de Leon discovered Key West in 1513.
 Then came the pirates, who used both Key West and surrounding islands of the Dry Tortugas as their bases in the 16th and 17th centuries.
 They sought out and plundered some of the heavily-armed Spanish Galleon treasure ships.
-The pirate escapades, combined with potential Spanish, French and British threats to the new country, prompted the building the nearby Fort Jefferson after the War of 1812.
+The pirate escapades, combined with potential Spanish, French, and British threats to the new country, prompted the building the nearby Fort Jefferson after the War of 1812.

 But the pirates weren’t alone shaping Key West.
 The area’s notorious storms and shoals layed the foundation of the city’s mid-19th century development into the most prosperous city in the country.
 As the waters pummeled ships, dozens of salvage companies rushed in that.
-After attempting to rescue survivors, they were granted rights to retrieve and sell portions of the wrecks and their cargo (a story told in the Shipwreck Museum).
+After attempting to rescue survivors, they were granted rights to retrieve and sell portions of the wrecks and their cargo (a story told in the Key West Shipwreck Museum).
 Many of the salvage company owners and ship captains built grand Victorian homes that still grace many of the city’s streets.

 Sponges, Turtles, Cigars and Tourists